6 Unmissable Red Centre Experiences

 Kata-Tjuta is actually a site bigger than Uluru, and is found in the same national park - so is definitely worth the visit even though it's less famous!
 Hike around the base of Kata-Tjuta on the Valley of the Winds walk, and take in the awesome views of the 36 500 million year old domes.

 Uluru is an impressive sight at any time of day but watching the sun rise at Uluru - changing it into a rainbow of gorgeous colour - is a seriously special experience.

 Hike through Kings Canyon

-Kings Canyon attracts half as many visitors as Uluru but many who take the time to visit the Canyon find it just as amazing.
+Kings Canyon attracts half as many visitors as Uluru, but many who take the time to visit the Canyon find it just as incredible.
 Take the 6km Kings Canyon Rim Walk in Watarrka National Park which will lead you 150m above the canyon’s depths.
 The red sandstone rocks of the Canyon were formed by millions of years erosion creating unusual and interesting rock formations known as the Lost City.
 Don’t forget to check out the Garden of Eden, a sacred and permanent waterhole in the canyon.

 Spend the night in Coober Pedy

 Coober Pedy, the world’s largest opal mining town, is a bizarre sight.
 The town is surrounded by mine shafts and mounds of red rubble which makes it look like something from outer space-it’s not surprising the town was used as the set for Mad Max: Beyond Thunderdome.
 70% of the town has been built underground to escape the heat, you can visit an underground church, art gallery, library and pub and sleep in an underground hostel to get the full Coober Pedy experience.
 You can also search for opals yourself and play golf on the town’s course (which looks like it was built on Mars).
 Make sure you visit the kangaroo orphanage at Josephine’s Gallery at feeding time to hand feed the super cute kangaroos.